DataDog/integrations-extras/typingdna_activelock/README.md

 To visualize your data in Datadog, a custom ActiveLock app needs to be configured and installed.
 This is the same install for all of your company computers.

-Configuration is straightforward and takes few minutes, please follow the steps in the **Configure** tab to get started.

 ## Setup